doctorfree/MusicPlayerPlus/markdown/mppsplash.1.md

 **mppsplash -p**
 : Plays the Plasma asciimatics animation in an endless loop until the 'q' key is pressed

+**mppsplash -a -c 1**
+: Plays the MusicPlayerPlus asciimatics animation for one cycle accompanied by a public domain audio

 # AUTHORS
 Written by Ronald Record github@ronrecord.com